HaniSource/components/components/layout-overview.md

 - Active state management
 - Consistent spacing and alignment

-Works in conjunction with the sidebar's collapsed state to show/hide labels and manage tooltips.
+Works in conjunction with the sidebar's collapsed state to show/hide labels, keep only icons shown and manage tooltips.

+@blade
+<x-md.cta
+    href="/docs/layouts/navlist"
+    label="Read more About sidebar at it's own docs"
+/>
+@endblade

 ### Header